 Mabel holds a BA in linguistics applied to translation from the University of Santiago of Chile, where she is working on her master’s thesis on solidarity economy in Ecuador.
 She holds a diploma in economic, social, and cultural rights and public policies from the Henry Dunant Foundation and is working on a diploma in memory, education, and human rights at the University of Chile.
 She has worked in translation (English and Japanese), interpreting, research, and education.
 She has been involved in different social and human rights advocacy organizations and is currently a member of the Migrant Action Movement, which defends and promotes the human rights of the migrant community in Chile, working for the equality of people in movement from all perspectives.

-Born in Chile and based in Canada, Evelyn holds a master’s degree in political science and Latin American studies from York University and is in the final stage of her PhD in social justice education at the University of Toronto.
+Born in Chile and based in Canada, Evelyn holds a PhD in social justice education from the University of Toronto and a master’s degree in political science and Latin American studies from York University.
 She has significant experience organizing with migrant farmworkers and export processing workers in Canada, Mexico, and Central America.
 Evelyn has shared her work in various venues, including the United Nations’ headquarters and Canada’s Parliament.
 She has published in Signs: Journal of Women in Culture and Society and Citizenship Studies among other journals.
 She has taught as an adjunct professor at the University of British Columbia.

 Zohra Omar, MA, Trustee’s Fellow